Al-aminI/quickbook-bot/README.md

 # QuickBooks Online Chatbot Tool

-A Python Flask application that utilise AI chatbot capabilities (via LangChain) to interact with QuickBooks Online through API calls.
+A Python Flask application that utilizes AI chatbot capabilities (via LangChain) to interact with QuickBooks Online through API calls.
 This repository provides a collection of tools to perform various QuickBooks operations, all integrated into a conversational interface.

 ---